 The balance sheet above illustrates the business' estimated net worth over a three-year period by summarizing its assets (tangible objects owned by the company), liabilities (debt owed to a creditor of the company), and shareholders' equity (source of financing used to fund the assets).

-In plain words, the balance sheet is basically a snapshot of your business’ financial status by laying out what you own and owe, helping investors determine the level of risk involved.
+In plain words, the balance sheet is basically a snapshot of your business' financial status by laying out what you own and owe, helping investors determine the level of risk involved and giving them a good understanding of the financial health of the business.

 This is a ton of work.
-We’ve been there before.
-Writing your business plan is just one small step in startup journey.
-There’s a whole long road ahead of you filled investor outreach, actually getting funded, and growing your business.
+It's not a few hours and a free business plan template.
+It's not just a business plan software.
+We've been there before.
+Writing your [business plan](https://www.startups.com/library/expert-advice/top-4-business-plan-examples) is just one small step in startup journey.
+There's a whole long road ahead of you filled with a marketing plan, investor outreach, chasing venture capitalists, actually getting funded, and growing your business into a successful company.